nr072/Quip/README.md

 to use multiple instances simultaneously, without having to worry about connection delay or anything like that.

+- Multiple instances simultaneously usable in different browser tabs.

+  Since all event data is saved in the session storage, the same page opened in different browser tabs will not share data.
+You can open the HTML file in as many tabs as you want to use multiple instances simultaneously.

 ### Downside

-- There is no no database, which means everything you do here is temporary.
+- There is no database, everything is stored in the session storage.
-All it takes is an accidental page reload and everything is lost.
-(Though warnings do pop up when you press 'F5' or 'CTRL+R'.)
+If a browser tab is closed, all data from that tab is lost.

 - The limit on event titles is 100 characters.
 A longer title may be entered in the prompt's input field, but everything after the limit will be truncated.

 - The sidebar is cleared and rewritten to every time a new event is added.
 This might affect performance, although most likely negligibly.

 - Sidebar entries do not provide hyphenation.
 Long words are automatically broken, but _without_ any hyphen/dash character.